docling-project/community/GOVERNANCE.md

 If you have concerns about communication challenges for this project, please contact the committers.

-## Sattelite Projects
+## Satellite Projects

-Sattelite projects are endorsed projects by the Docling team and provide additional capabilities and/or features to Docling.
+Satellite projects are endorsed projects by the Docling team and provide additional capabilities and/or features to Docling.

-### Procedure to become a sattelite project
+### Procedure to become a satellite project

-To become a sattelite project of Docling, you need to follow these steps.
+To become a satellite project of Docling, you need to follow these steps.

 1. Your project has to be open-source repository with a permissive license (eg MIT or Apache-v2)
 2. Reach out to the TSC members of Docling to register and review the code.
 The review will include (but is not limited to)